 Would you rather chase your goal while doing something meaningful toward it?

 Developing a habit of learning every day ensures you’re growing.

 You’re a little better informed than in the morning.

 You’re a little wiser than when you woke up.

-Each night, you go to bed with satisfaction and look forward to a restful and deep sleep: a reward for the day well spent.
+Each night, you go to bed with satisfaction and look forward to a restful and deep sleep—a reward for a day well spent.